Background and Qualifications

-Dr Rosen has certification from the Royal College of Physicians of London as a Physician Educator, and has twice been awarded a Prize for Excellence in Clinical Teaching, by the Faculty of Medicine, Imperial College.
+Professor Rosen has certification from the Royal College of Physicians of London as a Physician Educator, and has twice been awarded a Prize for Excellence in Clinical Teaching, by the Faculty of Medicine, Imperial College.
 He has extensive teaching commitments, in medicine, cardiology, ethics and law for medical undergraduates and supervises postgraduates, MD and PhD students.
-Dr Rosen set up and directs the nationally acclaimed Hands On Echo course, based at Ealing Hospital.
+Professor Rosen set up and directs the nationally acclaimed Hands On Echo course, based at Ealing Hospital.

 Professor Rosen is the author of more than 80 peer reviewed papers, plus review articles, editorials, abstracts, eight book chapters and the popular book ‘Self assessment colour review of cardiology’.
 Manson Publications, London.

 et al., 2022, Pharmacological strategies to reduce anthracycline-associated cardiotoxicity in cancer patients, Expert Opinion on Pharmacotherapy, Vol:23, ISSN:1465-6566, Pages:1641-1650

 Rosen SD, 2022, The Flight of Yonah Swift or Abraham's Pendant, Qjm-an International Journal of Medicine, ISSN:1460-2725

 et al., 2021, Heart rate as a marker of relapse during withdrawal of therapy in recovered dilated cardiomyopathy, Jacc: Heart Failure, Vol:9, ISSN:2213-1779, Pages:509-517